by Victoria M. Ho and Jennifer L. Johnson

 Permanent, periodic alimony, although usually awarded to meet the needs of a dependent spouse, can also be used to balance the inequities that might result from property division in a final judgment.1 Lump-sum alimony can also be used for this purpose.2

-More commonly, alimony is used to provide support to the financially dependant spouse.
+More commonly, alimony is used to provide support to the financially dependent spouse.
 Id.
 Alimony is based first on need and ability to pay, therefore an award of alimony is not appropriate when there is no need for support by the requesting spouse or when there is no ability to pay by the other spouse.
 The court must consider various factors when it determines need, such as the parties’ earning ability, age, health, education, duration of marriage, standard of living enjoyed during the marriage, and the value of the parties’ estates.
 Id. at 1201–02; F.S. §61.08 (2002).

 Other factors the court may consider are what the paying spouse is capable of earning and whether the requesting spouse is able to contribute to his or her own support; whether the requesting spouse’s needs will be met through equitable distribution, and whether as a result of the marriage there was any harm done by the marriage itself to the requesting party’s ability to earn enough to support himself or herself.3 The concept of harm to the requesting spouse due to the marriage is also set forth in the American Law Institute, Principles of the Law of Family Dissolution: Analysis and Recommendations (2002), §5.02.